 Hot Seats is a weekly series highlighting significant staff positions in the 113th Congress.
 To suggest a position or staffer for the list, please tweet to @NJLeadership or e-mail Managing Editor Kristin Roberts at firstname.lastname@example.org.

-This article appears in the March 4, 2013, edition of National Journal Daily.
+This article appears in the March 4, 2013 edition of NJ Daily.